IO-Link

-IO-Link is a short distance, bi-directional, digital, point-to-point, wired (or wireless), industrial communications networking standard (IEC 61131-9) used for connecting digital sensors and actuators to either a type of industrial fieldbus or a type of industrial Ethernet.
+IO-Link is a short distance, bi-directional, digital, point-to-point, wired (or wireless), industrial communications networking standard (IEC 61131-9) used for connecting digital sensors and actuators to either a type of industrial fieldbus or an industrial Ethernet.
 Its objective is to provide a technological platform that enables the development and use of sensors and actuators that can produce and consume enriched sets of data that in turn can be used for economically optimizing industrial automated processes and operations.
 The technology standard is managed by the industry association Profibus and Profinet International.
+The IO-Link market may surpass $34 billion by 2028.

 System overview

 An IO-Link system consists of an IO-Link master and one or more IO-Link devices, i.e. Sensors or Actuators.
 The IO-Link master provides the interface to the higher-level controller (PLC) and controls the communication with the connected IO-Link devices.

 An IO-Link master can have one or more IO-Link ports to which only one device can be connected at a time.
 This can also be a "hub" which, as a concentrator, enables the connection of classic switching sensors and actuators.

 An IO-Link device can be an intelligent sensor, actuator, hub or, due to bidirectional communication, also a mechatronic component, e.g. a gripper or a power supply unit with IO-Link connection.
 Intelligent with regard to IO-Link means that a device has identification data e.g. a type designation and a serial number or parameter data (e.g. sensitivities, switching delays or characteristic curves) that can be read or written via the IO-Link protocol.
 This allows parameters to be changed by the PLC during operation, for example.
 Intelligent also means, however, that it can provide detailed diagnostic information.
 IO-Link and the data transmitted with it are often used for preventive maintenance and servicing, e.g. it is possible to set an optical sensor in such a way that it reports via IO-Link in good time if it threatens to become dirty.
 Cleaning no longer comes as a surprise and blocks production; it can now be put on a production break.

 The parameters of the sensors and actuators are device- and technology-specific, which is why parameter information in the form of an IODD (IO Device Description) with the description language XML.
 The IO-Link community provides interfaces to an "IODD Finder", which can be used by engineering or master tools to present the appropriate IODD for a device.